 - Examine the grammatical, communicative, and cognitive approaches to differentiated instruction for English language learners.

 Content Area Instruction and Assessment

-- Explain how to use the thematic approach to teach English language learners in content areas.
+- Explain the purpose of using a thematic approach to teach English language learners in different content areas.

 - Analyze the types and purposes of assessment for English language learners.

 - Identify potential limitations in assessments and evaluations of English language learners.

 - Compare TESOL program models.

 - Identify principles of effective TESOL programs.